jhbabon/slate/README.md

    list    List all keys.
    rename  Rename a key.
    remove  Delete a key.
-   exec    Run a key value as a command. snippet Get a key and replace all placeholders with new data.
 ```

 As you can see, Slate is basically a `HashMap`, so playing with it is straight forward: